Skegness: Arts and music

-Skegness Carnival normally operates as an annual event (in August) as of 2020; the town hosted its first carnival in 1898, but the modern event dates to 1933.
+Skegness Carnival operates as an annual event in August as of 2020; the town hosted its first carnival in 1898, but the modern event dates to 1933.
 Since 2009, Skegness has held a music, art and cultural event, the SO Festival; in 2013 the district council estimated that it generated £1m for the area.
 In 1928, as part of the local authority's foreshore development, the Embassy Ballroom was built on Grand Parade.
 It was remodelled in 1982 and completely rebuilt in 1999 as the Embassy Theatre Complex, which is Skegness's only theatre as of 2020.
 The town has two cinemas: the Tower Cinema (opened in 1922) and an ABC Cinema (opened in 1936), as of 2020.

 The Skegness Boys' Brigade Band started in 1908; it was disbanded on the outbreak of the First World War.
 A new band was formed in 1923 or 1928, as Skegness Town Band, which later changed its name to Skegness Silver Band.
 The band continues to operate as of 2020.
 The Skegness Excelsior Band also operated in the interwar period.
 The town's amateur dramatic society, the Skegness Playgoers, was founded in 1937.
 As of 2020, they aim to put on two productions a year at the Embassy Theatre.

 Sport

 Skegness is home to Skegness Town A.F.C., which plays at the Vertigo Stadium on Wainfleet Road; known as The Lilywhites, the club was founded in 1947 and has been in the Northern Counties East Football League since 2018.
 Another team, Skegness United F.C., folded in 2018.
 The town has a rugby club, Skegness R.U.F.C., which plays in the Midlands 4 East (North) division of the Nottinghamshire, Lincolnshire and Derbyshire Rugby Football Union, and has a clubhouse on Wainfleet Road.
 Skegness Cricket Club traces its origins to at least 1877 and has its ground on Richmond Drive.
 There is also the Skegness Yacht Club, Indoor Bowls Club and Skegness Town Bowls Club.
 Skegness Stadium, just outside the town, hosts stock car racing.

-Seacroft golf course is a traditional links course at the southern end of Skegness.
-It is a private members club but is open to the public upon request.
-Much of the course is part of a SSSI.
-The course has been used for various amateur championship events.
-It was designed by Willie Fernie and the course opened in 1900.
-It replaced an earlier course built in 1895.
+Seacroft golf course is a traditional 18-hole links course at the southern end of Skegness.
+It was designed by Willie Fernie and opened in 1900, replacing a 9-hole course built in 1895.